Iceberg tables¶

 Tables that use Snowflake as the Iceberg catalog

-Tables that use a catalog integration
+Tables that use an external catalog

 Clustering is not supported.